seiyoshida-lab/seiyoshida-lab.github.io/_pages/videos.md

 <p style="font-family:arial;font-weight:bold;font-size:20px;">Comparison of Phage and Ratio Images.</p>
 <video src="../videos/video7.mp4" width="700px" autoplay=true loop=true controls></video>
 Comparison of phage (left) and ratio (right) images.
 As a probe protein to identify PIP3,<br>
 YFP-BtkPH (and CFP as the reference) is expressed in macrophages.
-The cells were stimulated with<br>
-MCSF.
-The merged image (middle) shows that PIP3 is transiently generated during macropinocytosis (red<br>
+The cells were stimulated<br> with MCSF.
+The merged image (middle) shows that PIP3 is transiently generated during<br>
-color in the image).<br>
+macropinocytosis (red color in the image).<br>

 <hr align="left" width="700px" color="#5F5F5F" size="5">